gomods/athens/docs/content/configuration/filter.md

 ### Writing the configuration file

-Every line of the configration can start either with a
+Every line of the configuration can start either with a

 * `+` denoting that the module has to be included by the proxy,
 * `-` denoting that the module does not have to be included in the proxy
-    * In the case that the module is not cached in the local proxy and has the module cached in global proxy, it will fetch from the global proxy
 * `D` denoting that the module has to be fetched directly from the source

 It allows for `#` to add comments and new lines are skipped.
 Anything else would result in an error